 Pursuant to §3B1.1, an offender's offense level may be increased by 2, 3, or 4 levels where the defendant was an organizer, leader, manager, or supervisor of one or more other criminally responsible participants.
-Application Note 2 of §3B1.1, provides for a potential upward departure where an individual "did not organize, lead, manage, or supervise another participant, but who nevertheless exercised management responsibility over the property, assets, or activities of a criminal organization."
+Application Note 2 of §3B1.1 provides for a potential upward departure where an individual "did not organize, lead, manage, or supervise another participant, but who nevertheless exercised management responsibility over the property, assets, or activities of a criminal organization."

 App.
-Note 6 to §5C1.1 Imposition of a Term of Imprisonment
+Note 7 to §5C1.1 Imposition of a Term of Imprisonment

-Application Note 6 to §5C1.1 states that a departure from the sentencing options authorized by the guidelines for Zone C downward to the sentencing options for Zone B118 may be appropriate to accomplish a specific treatment purpose in cases where the court finds (A) the defendant is an abuser of controlled substances or alcohol, or suffers from a significant mental illness, and (B) the defendant's criminality is related to the treatment problem to be addressed.
+Application Note 7 to §5C1.1 states that a departure from the sentencing options authorized by the guidelines for Zone C downward to the sentencing options for Zone B130 may be appropriate to accomplish a specific treatment purpose in cases where the court finds (A) the defendant is an abuser of narcotics, other controlled substances, or alcohol, or suffers from a significant mental illness, and (B) the defendant's criminality is related to the treatment problem to be addressed.
+Factors the court must consider in determining whether such a departure is appropriate are also noted.